Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 ### Spread or Rest Operator

 When we destructure an array we use the spread operator(...) to get the rest elements as array.
-In addition to that we use spread operator to spread array elements to another array.
+In addition to that, we use the spread operator to spread array elements to another array.

 ### Spread operator to get the rest of array elements